MahinRahman8901/c10-LNHM-plant-sensors/README.md

 # README

+## About

+The Liverpool Natural History Museum is expanding its focus to include botanical science with the introduction of a new botanical wing in 2023.
+To support this initiative, the museum requires a robust system to monitor the health of plants in their conservatory.
+This GitHub repository documents the development and implementation of the Plant Health Monitoring System.

+## Problem Statement

+The current system only provides real-time data via a simple API endpoint, limiting the museum's ability to monitor plant health over time and detect issues promptly.
+To address this, the museum requires:

+- A comprehensive data pipeline hosted in the cloud.
+- Short-term and long-term storage solutions for plant data.
+- Visualization capabilities to view real-time and historical plant data.

+## Hardware

+The museum has invested in an array of sensors connected to a Raspberry Pi to monitor environmental factors affecting plant growth.
+However, the current setup faces challenges such as data reliability issues.

+## Deliverables

+### Data Pipeline

+- Extract data from the provided API endpoint for each plant every minute.
+- Clean and verify data before storing it in a fully normalized database.

+### Short-Term Storage

+- Host the past 24 hours of data in a temporary database solution to manage costs.
+- Export older data to long-term storage.

+### Long-Term Storage

+- Host all data older than 24 hours in a cost-efficient long-term data-storage solution.

+### Visualization

+- Real-time visualization of plant data.
+- Graphical representation of temperature and moisture readings for each plant.
+- Access to historical data stored in long-term storage.

 ## Pipeline

 The `pipeline.py` script orchestrates the entire data pipeline process.
 It asynchronously fetches plant data from the provided API endpoint, cleans the data, and inserts it into the database.
 The script handles extraction, transformation, and loading of data in a seamless manner.